-'''

-CREATE TABLESPACE secure_tablespace LOCATION '/My/Data/Dir' WITH (tablespace_encryption_algorithm = 'AES256' );
+CREATE TABLESPACE secure_tablespace LOCATION '/My/Data/Dir' WITH (tablespace_encryption_algorithm = 'AES256');

-'''

-When the tablespace is empty, the encryption algorithm can be modified with the command below.
+When the tablespace is empty and not set with encryption algorithm, the encryption algorithm can be set with the command below.

-'''

-ALTER TABLESPACE secure_tablespace SET (tablespace_encryption_algorithm=AES256);
+ALTER TABLESPACE db_tablespace SET (tablespace_encryption_algorithm=AES256);

-'''

 Trying to set the encryption algorithm for a non-empty tablespace causes an error.